codebox/old-time-radio/README.md

 [Visualisation Video](https://codebox.net/assets/video/old-time-radio/audio-visualisation.mp4)

-Unfortunately there is a bug in iOS 13 which prevents this feature from working on some Apple devices.
-Users on the affected platforms will see a placeholder animation until the issue is fixed by Apple.

 ## TODO List

 * Channel Builder
-    * ~~Create a channel builder page/dialog where the user can select shows and generate a magic url that will allow them to play that channel~~
     * Should we allow the user to name their channel? (how to handle long channel names, offensive words, script injection exploits)
     * UI - how to include custom channels in channel list, current UI only just has room for 5 on mobile
         * allow unlimited channels and re-think layout?